 The radiographer will ask you to lie on the scanner table which moves inside a large tubular machine.
 The scanner is open at both ends, is well lit and has a fan which gently blows fresh air over you.
 The radiographer who performs the scan will be able to see you at all times and can talk to you through an intercom.
 You will be given a buzzer to use if you need to alert staff during the scan.
 It is very important that you are comfortable and remain still as any movement can spoil the images.
 Staff will do their best to make you feel settled, secure and relaxed while you are in the scanner.
-You will hear loud knocking noises while the scanner is taking pictures, but you will be given protective headphones and music of your choice can be played to you through these.
+You will hear loud knocking noises while the scanner is taking pictures, but you will be given protective headphones.
+During some scans music can be played to you through these.
+When the scan is over the table is moved back out from the scanner.